sheetdb/slate/source/includes/_restful_api.md

 You can use multiple queries for the same column, but you must use array notation (`[]` at the end of the variable name), for example: [https://sheetdb.io/api/v1/58f61be4dda40/search?name[]=!Tom&name[]=!Steve](https://sheetdb.io/api/v1/58f61be4dda40/search?name[]=!Tom&name[]=!Steve)

-If you want to search for a string with a space, just repace space with `%20`
+If you want to search for a string with a space, just repace space with `%20` If you want to include & symbol in your query, replace it with `%26`

 You can use optional parameters: